Skip to main content

 Makkaraperunat (Sausage and Potatoes)

-Simple and satisfying dish of fried sausages and potatoes, often enjoyed as a quick meal or street food.
-Classic Finnish comfort food.
+Fried sausages and potatoes, plain and filling, eaten as a quick meal or grabbed as street food.
+Standard Finnish comfort food.

 Hernekeitto (Pea Soup)